Siege of Sparta: Second day

 In response to the Spartan counter-attack against the Epiriotes filling the trench, Pyrrhus decided to personally lead a charge against the Spartan lines.
-Mounted on his horse, the Epiriote King was able to force his away through the trench, over the wagons and into the city with a group of his companions.
+Mounted on his horse, the Epiriote King was able to force his way through the trench, over the wagons and into the city with a group of his companions.
 The sudden onslaught of Pyrrhus sparked panic amongst the defenders of this section.
 At this point Pyrrhus' horse was wounded by a javelin which pierced its belly causing it to throw the King to the ground.
 The fall of the King threw his companions into a state of confusion and enabled the Spartans to rally.
 The Spartans launched a barrage of missiles at the King's comrades, felling many of them.
 Despite the deaths of many of his guards, Pyrrhus was successfully taken to the safety of the main Epiriote lines.